 Take a shower before bed - Having a shower before bed helps to wash pollen away and making showers part of your bedtime routine means you’ll always be clean before bed.

-Rinse your eyes and nose before going to bed - Pollen can land on your eyelashes and nose hairs, further irritating your allergies, so rinse your eyes and nose before getting into bed to remove any particles.
+Rinse your eyes and nose before going to bed - Pollen can land on your eyelashes and nose hairs, further irritating your allergies.

-Dab a little petroleum jelly on your nostrils - Just a small dab of petroleum jelly to the outside of each nostril will help trap any pollen particles.
-The particles will stick to the petroleum jelly instead of going up your nose, helping to prevent sneezing during the night.
+Dab a little petroleum jelly on your nostrils - Just a small dab of petroleum jelly to the outside of each nostril will help trap any pollen particles and prevent sneezing throughout the night.

 Pull long hair away from your face - It’s a good idea to tie up long hair to prevent pollen particles falling on to your face and further irritating your allergies.

-Allergies and hay fever can certainly affect your sleep, but if you stay proactive, you can start taking the steps needed to control your symptoms, so you can get the quality sleep your body needs.
+Allergies and hay fever can certainly affect your sleep, but if you stay proactive with our top tips then you can be sure of how to help hay fever at night.
+By following the steps, you can keep allergens away and control your symptoms through both day and night, and finally get the quality sleep your body needs.